ctdean/iter/README.md

 Both of these expressions produce the same result, but the `iter` version is a more direct way to describe the solution.

+On a more philosophical note, `iter` is designed to reason about one element at a time and all the steps to transform that element.
+Threading macros, on the other hand, are designed to reason about each step in the transformation an entire sequence and how to connect the transformation steps.

 # Operators

 ## Iteration Operators